Metropolis2/MetropolisParis/README.md

   - CSV file that maps IRIS zone ids to road-network node ids (from Step 2)

 This script provides a function that returns the IRIS zone and Metropolis zone from geographic coordinates.

+### Extra script: Write Routing script input

+- Script: `python/write_routing_graph.py`
+- Input: FlatGeobuf file with the edges of the road network (from Step 2)
+- Output: JSON graph file compatible with the routing script

+### Extra script: Migration to Metropolis 0.2.x

+- Script: `python/migrate_to_0_2.py`
+- Input: JSON Agents file compatible with Metropolis 0.1.x
+- Output: JSON Agents file compatible with Metropolis 0.2.x

+This script converts an outdated Agents Input file into the new input format.